lydiaYchen/DDL24Spring/README.md

 # DDL <!-- omit in toc -->

-This repository contains the materials of the **MSc on Distributed Deep Learning Systems** course running in Spring 2024 at UNINE.
+This repository contains the materials of the **MSc on Distributed Deep Learning Systems** course running in Spring 2024 at BeNeFri.

 ##  1. <a name='Importantlinks'></a>Important links